zhongkaifu/Seq2SeqSharp/README.md

 [![.NET](https://github.com/zhongkaifu/Seq2SeqSharp/actions/workflows/dotnet.yml/badge.svg)](https://github.com/zhongkaifu/Seq2SeqSharp/actions/workflows/dotnet.yml)
 # Seq2SeqSharp
 Seq2SeqSharp is a tensor based fast & flexible encoder-decoder deep neural network framework written by .NET (C#).
 It can be used for sequence-to-sequence task, sequence-labeling task and sequence-classification task and other NLP tasks.
-Seq2SeqSharp supports both CPUs and GPUs.
-It's powered by .NET core, so Seq2SeqSharp can run on both Windows and Linux without any modification and recompilation.
+Seq2SeqSharp supports both CPUs and GPUs and is able to run cross-platforms, such as Windows and Linux (x86, x64 and ARM) without any modification and recompilation.

 # Features
 Pure C# framework